ethannicholas/Frost/docs/choices.md

 Default Methods
 ---------------

-Choices which do not override [Object.get_asString] will receive a default implementation that returns the name of the choice and its data, such as `LITERAL(3)`.
+Choices which do not override [Object.get_toString] will receive a default implementation that returns the name of the choice and its data, such as `LITERAL(3)`.

 If all of the data elements of a choice implement [Equatable], the choice itself will implement